PyPSA/pypsa-eur/doc/supply_demand.rst

 $$  COP(&Delta; T) = 8.77 + 0.150&Delta; T + 0.000734&Delta; T^2 $$

+*Resistive heaters*

-•	Resistive heaters (can be activated in Config from the `boilers <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L232>`_ option)
+Can be activated in Config from the `boilers <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L232>`_ option
 Resistive heaters produce heat with a fixed conversion efficiency (refer to `Technology-data repository <https://github.com/PyPSA/technology-data>`_ ).

-•	Gas, oil, and biomass boilers (can be activated in Config from the `boilers <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L232>`_ , `oil boilers <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L233>`_ , and `biomass boiler <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L234>`_ option)
+*Gas, oil, and biomass boilers*

+Can be activated in Config from the `boilers <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L232>`_ , `oil boilers <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L233>`_ , and `biomass boiler <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L234>`_ option.
 Similar to resistive heaters, boilers have a fixed efficiency and produce heat using gas ,oil or biomass.

+*Solar thermal collectors*

-•	Solar thermal collectors (can be activated in the Config file from the `solar_thermal <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L237>`_ option)
+Can be activated in the Config file from the `solar_thermal <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L237>`_ option.
 Solar thermal profiles are built based on weather data and also have the `options <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L134>`_ for setting the sky model and the orientation of the panel in the Config file, which are then used by the atlite tool to calculate the solar resource time series.

-•	Waste heat from Fuel Cells, Methanation and Fischer-Tropsch plants Waste heat from `fuel cells <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L256>`_ in addition to processes like `Fischer-Tropsch <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L255>`_ , methanation, and Direct Air Capture (DAC) is dumped into  district heating networks.
+*Waste heat from Fuel Cells, Methanation and Fischer-Tropsch plants*

+Waste heat from `fuel cells <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L256>`_ in addition to processes like `Fischer-Tropsch <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L255>`_ , methanation, and Direct Air Capture (DAC) is dumped into  district heating networks.

 *Existing heating capacities and decommissioning*

 For the myopic transition paths, capacities already existing for technologies supplying heat are retrieved from `“Mapping and analyses of the current and future (2020 - 2030)” <https://ec.europa.eu/energy/en/studies/mapping-and-analyses-current-and-future-2020-2030-heatingcooling-fuel-deployment>`_ .
 For the sake of simplicity, coal, oil and gas boiler capacities are assimilated to gas boilers.
 Besides that, existing capacities for heat resistors, air-sourced and ground-sourced heat pumps are included in the model.
 For heating capacities, 25% of existing capacities in 2015 are assumed to be decommissioned in every 5-year time step after 2020.

-*Thermal Energy Storage* (Activated in Config from the `tes <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L228>`_ option)
+*Thermal Energy Storage*

+Activated in Config from the `tes <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L228>`_ option.

 Thermal energy can be stored in large water pits associated with district heating systems and individual thermal energy storage (TES), i.e., small water tanks.
 Water tanks are modeled as `stores <https://pypsa.readthedocs.io/en/latest/components.html?highlight=distribution#store,  which are connected to heat demand buses through water charger/discharger links>`_.
 A thermal energy density of 46.8 kWhth/m3 is assumed, corresponding to a temperature difference of 40 K. The decay of thermal energy in the stores: 1-exp(-1/24τ) is assumed to have a time constant  of  t=180 days for central TES and  t=3 days for individual TES, both modifiable through `tes_tau <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L229>`_ in Config file.
 Charging and discharging efficiencies are 90% due to pipe losses.